MacKuba

 There is an issue currently that there is no way to remove someone from your followers except by having them blocked.
 If you block-and-unblock them, what some people call “soft blocking”, they stay on the followers list.
 This is a current limitation of how follows are designed in the protocol – when someone follows you, they do it by adding a “follow record” to their account, and only they can update or delete their own records, you can’t do that from your side.

-I think this is likely to get fixed at some point with some kind of workaround, but it’s not trivial to add and not high priority at the moment.
+I think this is likely to get fixed at some point with some kind of workaround, but it’s not trivial to add and not high priority at the moment – but they’re thinking about it.

 Polls